Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 If you’re looking for another really delicious shrimp recipe, this easy shrimp boil is one to try.
 For instructions on how to make these shrimp rolls and the shrimp boil work together in a dinner-series format (the foundation of Cassy’s 3rd book, Cook Once Dinner Fix), click HERE.

-All of the ingredients on this list are really fresh and totally accessible.
+All of the ingredients on this list are really fresh and totally accessible, and any substitutions have been listed below.
 Here’s what you’ll need:

 - Shrimp – to start, you’ll need 1 pound of peeled and deveined shrimp.

-- Sea Salt – you’ll salt the water that the shrimp boils in with 1 teaspoon of fine sea salt + then you’ll need another ¼ teaspoon for the shrimp salad itself.
+- Sea Salt – you’ll salt the water that the shrimp boils in with 1 teaspoon of fine sea salt, and then you’ll need another ¼ teaspoon for the shrimp salad itself.

 - Mayonnaise – to help hold the salad together a bit, you’ll need about 2 tablespoons of mayonnaise.
 THIS is our favorite store-bought mayo option.